RajbanulAkhond/Cluster_Finder/README.md

 pip install -r requirements.txt
 ```

-Note: The package now requires Pydantic v2 or higher for improved data validation and serialization.
+Note: Tested for python version 3.11.11 and 3.11.12 and is recommended.
+The package now requires Pydantic v2 or higher for improved data validation and serialization.

 ## Quick Start